Batto1/Structured-Zephyr-App-Template/README.md

 Modularised, readable, scalable, maintainable software projects generally require meticulous foldering and categorization of files.
 Applications developed on Zephyr RTOS is not any different and Zephyr platform also requires special attention on different kinds of files other than source files such as:
 - configuration files (KConfig)
 - configuration selection files (.conf)
-- devicetree related files (.dts, .dtsi, .yaml etc.)
+- devicetree related files (.dts, .dtsi, .yaml, .overlay etc.)
 - CMake files (CMakeLists.txt)

 Also, depending on the application requirements and preferences of the development team, there can exist other kinds folders and files such as: